ashawkey/vscode-mesh-viewer/README.md

 ## Description

 This extension is modified from [vscode-3d-preview](https://github.com/tatsy/vscode-3d-preview) with the following features:
-* Preview meshes in GLB/GLTF/OBJ/PLY formats.
+* Preview meshes in GLB/GLTF/OBJ/PLY formats with texture.
+* Play GLB/GLTF animations.
-* Defaults to white background.
+* Default to white background.

 #### Mesh preview